datanav/docs/concepts.rst

 Sources
 =======

-A data *source* is a component hosted in the Sesam Node that exposes a stream of entities.
-Typically, this stream of entities will be the rows of data in a relational database table, the rows in a CSV file, or data from an API.
+A *data source* is a component hosted in the Sesam Node that exposes a stream of entities.
+Typically, this stream of entities will be the rows of data in a SQL database table, the rows in a CSV file, or json data from an API.

 .. image:: images/datasource.png
     :width: 800px